Happiness hormones FTW!

 I had the pleasure to make a recording for a Danish radio program, along with a lovely and inspiring sexologist, Lene Alexander.
 Lene told me how she had gotten herself out of a depression by having three-hour sex session with herself inspired by the "Mother of Masturbation," Betty Dodson.

 Lene had literally touched and masturbated herself out of depression.

-We discussed how interesting it is that neuroscience has identified several "happiness hormones" in connection with sexual activity including the "connectedness hormone" oxytocin and the hormone serotonin, that is used in antidepressant medicine — but never the less no one really informs about it.
+We discussed how interesting it is that neuroscience has identified several "happiness hormones" in connection with sexual activity, including the "connectedness hormone" oxytocin, and the hormone serotonin, which is used in antidepressant medicine.
 The questions ran wild in my mind.

-- What if ... the doctor could prescribe a workshop in self-pleasure and long lasting orgasms instead of year long intake of Prozac, when the dark clouds of depressions spread their long shadows over our lives.
+- What if the doctor could prescribe a workshop in self-pleasure and long-lasting orgasms instead of year long intake of Prozac?

-- What if … it were more legitimate to physically touch each other among friends and family and colleagues, without fearing the misconception that you are flirting or sexually harassing or trying to conquer the other.
+- What if it were more legitimate to physically touch each other among friends and family, without fearing the misconception that you're flirting or sexually harassing the other?

 - What if we perceived self-touch and masturbation as an integrated part of our general health?

 - What impact would it have on our relationships, to ourselves and to others, if we held hands more often with the people we hang out with, or gave long hugs instead of handshakes?

 - What influence does long kissing and caressing with a partner have on mental health?